 Thomas Pierce, author of The Afterlives, also wrote the short story collection, Hall of Small Mammals.
 His stories have been published in the New Yorker, the Atlantic and elsewhere.
 He received his MFA in Creative Writing from UVa as a Poe/Faulkner Fellow.

 Jon Pineda, author of Let’s No One Get Hurt, is a poet, memoirist, and novelist.
 His memoir, Sleep in Me, was a 2010 Barnes & Noble Discover Great New Writers selection, and his novel Apology was the winner of the 2013 Milkweed National Fiction Prize.
 He lives in Virginia.

-Andrea Pitzer, author of One Long Night: A Global History of Concentration Camps, writes about humanity’s tendency not to learn from or remember the past.
+Andrea Pitzer, author of One Long Night: A Global History of Concentration Camps, has visited Guantanamo twice, and writes about humanity’s tendency not to learn from or remember the past.